raja-sec/raja-portfolio/backend/data/articles/digital-forensics-using-kali-linux.md

 Autopsy, in particular, provides an easy-to-use interface for:

- -Recovering deleted files
+- Recovering deleted files

- -Extracting browser history and email records
+- Extracting browser history and email records

- -Viewing image metadata and timestamps
+- Viewing image metadata and timestamps

- -Identifying suspicious or encrypted files
+- Identifying suspicious or encrypted files

 The course provides hands-on examples, showing how these tools help connect theory with real-world investigations.
 Learners analyze USB drives for stolen data, investigate harmful document files, and trace user activity through file timelines.